bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Mark Erhardt: 00:35:23

-So this is the commitment transaction output to one of the two remote commitment output and It cannot be spent on the key path, but it can only be spent on the script path.
+So this is the commitment transaction output to one of the two remote commitment output and It cannot be spent on the keypath, but it can only be spent on the script path.
 So it makes the force close a little uglier to recover from, but no, we already publicly visible anyway, right?

 Oliver Gugger: 00:35:43